Probabilistic Computers (and Hence Quantum Computers) Are Rigorously More Powerful Than Classical Deterministic Computers, and Derandomization: Abstract

-Meanwhile, the result of $\mathcal{P}\subsetneq\mathcal{BPP}$ shows that {\em randomness} plays an essential role in probabilistic algorithm design.
-In particular, we go further to show that:\\ (1).
-The number of random bits used by any probabilistic algorithm which accepts the language $L_d$ can not be reduced to $O(\log n)$; \\ (2).
-There exits no efficient (complexity-theoretic) {\em pseudorandom generator} (PRG) $G:\{0,1\}^{O(\log n)}\rightarrow \{0,1\}^n$;\\ (3).
-There exists no quick HSG $H:k(n)\rightarrow n$ such that $k(n)=O(\log n)$.
+In addition, the separation $\mathcal{P}\subsetneqq\mathcal{BPP}$ demonstrates that {\em randomness} plays an essential role in probabilistic computation.
+In particular, we prove the following: \begin{enumerate} \item [(4)]{The number of random bits used by any probabilistic algorithm accepting $L_d$ cannot be reduced to $O(\log n)$;} \item [(5)]{There exists no efficient (complexity-theoretic) {\em pseudorandom generator} (PRG):